Oliver Cromwell: The Protectorate: 1653–1658

-Cromwell had two key objectives as Lord Protector.
-The first was "healing and settling" the nation after the chaos of the civil wars and the regicide, which meant establishing a stable form for the new government to take.
-Although Cromwell declared to the first Protectorate Parliament that, "Government by one man and a parliament is fundamental," in practice social priorities took precedence over forms of government.
-Such forms were, he said, "but ... dross and dung in comparison of Christ".
-The social priorities did not, despite the revolutionary nature of the government, include any meaningful attempt to reform the social order.
-Cromwell declared, "A nobleman, a gentleman, a yeoman; the distinction of these: that is a good interest of the nation, and a great one!"
+Although Cromwell stated that "Government by one man and a parliament is fundamental," he believed that social issues should be prioritised.
+The social priorities did not include any meaningful attempt to reform the social order.
 Small-scale reform such as that carried out on the judicial system were outweighed by attempts to restore order to English politics.
-Direct taxation was reduced slightly and peace was made with the Dutch, ending the First Anglo-Dutch War.
+Tax slightly decreased, and he prioritised peace and ending the First Anglo-Dutch War.

-England's overseas possessions in this period included Newfoundland, the New England Confederation, the Providence Plantation, the Virginia Colony, the Maryland Colony, and islands in the West Indies.
-Cromwell soon secured the submission of these and largely left them to their own affairs, intervening only to curb his fellow Puritans who were usurping control over the Maryland Colony at the Battle of the Severn, by his confirming the former Roman Catholic proprietorship and edict of tolerance there.
+England's overseas possessions in this period included Newfoundland, the New England Confederation, the Providence Plantation, the Virginia Colony, the Province of Maryland and islands in the West Indies.
+Cromwell soon secured the submission of these and largely left them to their own affairs, intervening only to curb other Puritans who had seized control of Maryland Colony at Severn battle, by his confirming the former Roman Catholic proprietorship and edict of tolerance there.
 Of all the English dominions, Virginia was the most resentful of Cromwell's rule, and Cavalier emigration there mushroomed during the Protectorate.

-Cromwell famously stressed the quest to restore order in his speech to the first Protectorate parliament at its inaugural meeting on 3 September 1654.
-He declared that "healing and settling" were the "great end of your meeting".
+Cromwell famously stressed the quest to restore order in his speech to the first Protectorate parliament.
 However, the Parliament was quickly dominated by those pushing for more radical, properly republican reforms.
-After some initial gestures approving appointments previously made by Cromwell, the Parliament began to work on a radical programme of constitutional reform.
+Later, the Parliament initiated radical reform.
 Rather than opposing Parliament's bill, Cromwell dissolved them on 22 January 1655.
-The First Protectorate Parliament had a property franchise of £200 per annum in real or personal property value set as the minimum value in which a male adult was to possess before he was eligible to vote for the representatives from the counties or shires in the House of Commons.
+The First Protectorate Parliament had a property franchise of £200 per annum in real or personal property value set as the minimum value which a male adult was to possess before he was eligible to vote for the representatives from the counties or shires in the House of Commons.
 The House of Commons representatives from the boroughs were elected by the burgesses or those borough residents who had the right to vote in municipal elections, and by the aldermen and councilors of the boroughs.